 This outlines the finding of researchers in the field of Use of Anti-Virus Tools on the students computer this study will help us to understand how the anti-virus work and how to cope with every different problems in your computer, According to (LS Oyelere 2015) A tool based on a social network analysis to combating viruses propagation Seema Mishra, Udit Agrawal, GC Nandi 2012 International Conference on Communication, Information & Computing Technology, 2015 It has been seen that Social network analysis is gaining its applicability in several areas like business, marketing, biology, disease modeling, and anti-terrorism.
 In this paper, we have discussed its practical application in the domain of computer network to identify distribution of computer viruses flowing through the network.
 To the best of our knowledge this is a novel idea and is based on the gSpan (Graph based substructure Pattern Mining) algorithm for identifying frequent pattern of viruses flowing in a particular region of connected nodes.
 These crusades make analysist enabled to deal with the problems and deploy more efficient antivirus in that region of nodes.
 Users’ perception of the effects of viruses on computer systems–An empirical research SS Oyelere, LS Oyelere African journal of computing 2015, A computer virus is a piece of software which attaches itself to another program causing undesirable effect on the program.
 It is attached similar to the way in which biological virus affect other organisms.
 The synonymous way it works with that of the human virus gave rise to the term computer virus.
 Computer viruses infect personal computers (PCs) and server.
 Some viruses create mere annoyance, but others can do serious damage: delete or change files, steal important information, load and run unwanted applications, send documents via electronic mail (e-mail) or even cripple a machines operating system (OS).
 Random sampling technique on respondents was performed while the data used for the study is collected from primary sources using a well-structured questionnaire.
 Data collected were logically analyzed using descriptive tool such as percentages and charts and inferential statistical tool such as chi-square.
 Based on the administered questionnaires the result indicated that viruses can infect computer system through a number of ways such as exchange of flash drive, hard disk and network medium.

+HYPOTHESIS

 •